LyNX-cell/Travel_app/README.md

 # Travel_app

-A traveling application that you can rely on to help complete your journey
+A traveling application that you can rely on to \n help complete your journey

 ![Demo APP](/asset/app/App.png "Demo APP")